-3 Things Impacting Your Indoor Air Quality05/02/2016 The term “air pollution” typically makes you think of the air outdoors.
+3 Things Impacting Your Indoor Air Quality Posted May 2, 2016 Air Quality The term “air pollution” typically makes you think of the air outdoors.
 However, indoor air quality can be just as bad as outdoor air.
 It makes sense.
 People are spending additional time indoors and our homes are becoming more energy-efficient, which means homes are air tight and capturing contaminants inside.
 You ought to know what’s negatively impacting your indoor air quality to help make it better.
 Here are three common problems with your indoor air quality.
 1. Humidity Levels Managing humidity levels can be tricky.
 Higher amounts of humidity can foster the growth of mold, mildew and bacteria.
 Small amounts of humidity can damage your mucous membranes and increase the likelihood of contracting a cold or flu and increase other respiratory problems.
 Plus, your home’s furniture and woodwork can be impacted by both low and high humidity levels.
 Luckily, you can balance your home’s humidity levels with humidifiers and dehumidifiers.
 2. Allergens The most common indoor allergen is dust mites.
 In fact, their droppings are one of the most common causes of asthma and allergy symptoms.
 Because dust mites love pillows and bedding, your bedroom is a sanctuary for allergens.
 Another big factor is pet dander.
 So, if your pets sleep your bedroom, even more allergens are building up.
 You can lower the number of allergens in your bedroom by washing your bedding frequently and using a vacuum with a HEPA filter.
 You can take eliminating allergens to a new level with a whole-home air filtration system.
 A professional from Scott Temperature can show you all your options and help you determine the perfect system for your needs.
 3. Household Chemicals and Odors While you might think it’s logical to cover up bad household smells with air fresheners, they can actually cause health issues—like eye, throat and lung irritation—due to the chemicals used.
 This holds true for lots of household cleaners.
 Plus, these dangers create greater threat to children and elderly people with respiratory issues.
 These health risks are even more reason to look into a Lennox® whole-home filtration system.
 The air in your house should support your health, not harm it.
 We want to provide our expertise to ensure you have the best indoor air quality possible.
 To schedule an in-home air assessment or get more information about indoor air quality, call us at 785-843-2244.
-If it’s simpler for you, you can also schedule your appointment with us online.